Minyus/pipelinex/docs/section04.md

 Unfortunately, YAML and Jsonnet require a medium to share the same value.

-This is why PipelineX provides Anchor-less aliasing feature.
+This is why PipelineX provides anchor-less aliasing feature.

+#### Alternative to aliasing in YAML

 You can directly look up another value in the same YAML/JSON file using "$" key without an anchor nor variable.